If You Want To Actually Get Hired, These Are 11 'Weaknesses' Bosses Usually Like To Hear During Job Interviews

 Advertisement

-1. Difficulty asking for help
+1. You struggle to ask for help

-business woman smiling Atstock Productions | Shutterstock
+business woman struggles to ask for help Atstock Productions | Shutterstock

 It might seem counterintuitive, but having a hard time asking for help is a weakness bosses want to hear about in job interviews.
 Reaching out for extra support is challenging, especially for independently-minded workers.
 While having confidence in your own capabilities is a good sign that you'll be a proactive and productive employee, being overly self-reliant can create problems.